Invariant Language Modeling: Model

-The training of \IRMLM follows the pseudo-code described in Alg.~\ref{alg:irmlm}, where environments take turn to send a batch of data and update $\phi$ and their associated head.
-The model architecture and the logic of the training schedule is illustrated in \Figref{fig:model_desc} for the special-case of 2 environments ($n=2$).
+\xhdr{Training} The training of \IRMLM follows the pseudo-code described in Alg.~\ref{alg:irmlm}, where environments take turns to send a batch of data and update $\phi$ and their associated head.
+An illustration is provided in \Appref{app:illustration}.
+Each head periodically gets an opportunity to pull the global ensemble classifier $w$ and the feature learner $\phi$ towards fitting the distribution of its associated environment.
+Intuitively, since each head gets the same amount of updates, the game converges to a global classifier that is simultaneously optimal for each environment, as demonstrated by \citet{IRMgames}.
 While the V-IRM algorithm of \newcite{IRMgames} only updates $\phi$ periodically, we found it more stable to update it together with every head update.

-\paragraph{Advantages of design choices} Choosing the heads as environment-specific $w_e$ is agnostic to the model architecture because the whole body of the model is included in $\phi$.
-Only the components specific to language modeling -- the heads-- have a different structure compared to the standard ERM setup.
-This makes the \IRMLM framework compatible with any kind of pretrained language model.
-Moreover, the whole body of the model is the invariant feature learner $\phi$.
-Finally, since only the heads and their training dynamic differ from standard \ERMLM, the usage of \IRMLM models does not differ in downstream tasks.

-Using $n$ heads instead of $1$ in the \ERMLM setup is an almost insignificant increase in computational resources because heads contain much fewer parameters compared to the main body of modern transformer language models.
-We come back to these aspects in section \Secref{sec:discussion} when discussing the choice of IRM-games compared to other invariance-based learning algorithms.
+An advantage of this implementation is that invariance is obtained with few modifications to language models.
+Such simplicity arises from our leveraging of IRM-games, where invariance comes from the training schedules and ensembling of classifiers.
+Furthermore, we implement two baselines that appear similar but do not enjoy the same theoretical properties: \MTLM and \EnsLM.
+The multitask baseline \cite{liu-etal-2019-multi}, \MTLM, also uses data split into environments with one head per environment and each environment being seen as a different task.
+The ensemble baseline \cite{NEURIPS2018_94ef7214}, \EnsLM, has a similar architecture as \IRMLM, ensembling $n$ heads for predictions but always updating every head with every batch.
+The ensemble baseline has the same forward pass as \IRMLM but does not perform the \emph{competitive gradient update}.
+These baselines serve as ablations of \IRMLM to demonstrate the importance of splitting the data into environments, ensembling the heads, and using the competitive gradient update.